 The Alpine-Treeline Warming Experiment ran from 2008 to 2016 on Niwot Ridge above Boulder, Colorado.
 It combined common gardens with climate manipulations, using infrared heaters to warm soil and plant surfaces by an amount comparable to current average projections of climate warming in the year 2100.
+Data from published papers is in the process of being archived on ESS-DIVE.
 We had three basic questions we hoped to answer with the project:

 - Will subalpine trees, currently restricted from cooler, higher elevations, move into alpine habitat and replace alpine plant species as a result of climate warming?